jacktasia/dumb-jump/README.md

 Dumb Jump uses [ag](https://github.com/ggreer/the_silver_searcher) (and falls back to `grep`) to find potential definitions of a function or variable under point.
 It uses a set of regular expressions based on the file extension, or `major-mode`, of the current buffer.
 Currently the `ack` matches are run through a shared set of heuristic methods to find the best candidate to jump to.
 If it can't decide it will present the user with a list in a pop-menu.

 #### Success Rate
 For the currently [supported languages](#supported-languages) it seems to do a good job of finding what you want.
 If you find a case where it does not work as expected do not hesitate to [open an issue](https://github.com/jacktasia/dumb-jump/issues).
-It can be slow if it needs to use `grep` and a project is large, but it can be sped up by [installing `ag`](https://github.com/ggreer/the_silver_searcher#installing) and/or creating a `.dumbjump` file in your project's root directory with paths that should be excluded ([see configuration](#configuration)).
+It can be slow if it needs to use `grep` and/or a project is large.
+Although it can be sped up by [installing `ag`](https://github.com/ggreer/the_silver_searcher#installing) and/or creating a `.dumbjump` file in your project's root directory with paths that should be excluded ([see configuration](#configuration)).

 ## Supported Languages